openworm/openworm_docs/intro.rst

 ===================

 We've created this documentation to help orient you to the different locations on the web where OpenWorm material is found and where contributions can be made.

+The :ref:`modeling approach page <modeling>` explains how we have broken down this problem and what steps we are currently taking.

+The
-The :ref:`resources page <resources>` has a gallery of content that has been produced by the project, including simulation engines visualization environments, and data sets.
+:ref:`resources page <resources>`
+has a gallery of content that has been produced by the project, including simulation engines, visualization environments, and data sets.

 There are a lot of additional questions you may have about the project.
 We have assembled